Zogir01/Word-Finder/README.md

 In Word-Finder there is a link between C# gui and python script.
 Python Script and C# GUI uses Pipes to transfer data between these processes.
 And for example in this way the script sends information about progress bar to c# GUI <br />

 Python script configuration in c#:
 - in the code I use environmental variables to python path to start the script.
-I assume that the script is in the same folder as exe file.
+I assume that the script is in the same folder as exe file, and its name is "main.py".